When, How Long and How Much? Interpretable Neural Networks for Time Series Regression by Learning to Mask and Aggregate: Experiments

 \subsection{Synthetic Datasets}

-To the best of our knowledge, no open-source TSER datasets provide ground-truth temporal structures or annotated feature interactions\textemdash precisely the information required to objectively evaluate interpretability.
-We therefore construct four synthetic datasets with controlled logic, enabling rigorous assessment of whether models can recover the correct temporal dependencies and multivariate interactions.
-Dataset properties re summarized in Table~\ref{tab:datasets} and example series are shown in Fig.~\ref{fig:synth}.
+Although interpretability has become increasingly critical in TSER, real-world open-source datasets with ground-truth temporal annotations remain unavailable (to the best of our knowledge).
+While manual labeling is technically possible, it requires extensive domain expertise and is prohibitively expensive.
+Therefore, to quantitatively evaluate the ability to recover temporal patterns and channel interactions, we construct four synthetic datasets with controlled logic.
+This enables rigorous assessment of whether models can recover the correct temporal dependencies and multivariate interactions.
+Dataset properties are summarized in Table~\ref{tab:datasets} and example series are shown in Fig.~\ref{fig:synth}.